Arizona board says it will follow law in partial hand count - KESQ

 “Under Arizona law, counties hand count ballots from a percentage of voting locations to ensure initial results are accurate,” she wrote.
 “Cochise County clarified that they voted to expand this audit and will not attempt an unlawful hand count of every race on every ballot.”

-Lorick said in a letter to the board Tuesday that she had “serious concerns” about the board’s intentions, “particularly considering the lack of any details” and “the fact that the election is just two weeks away.”
+Lorick said in a letter to the board Tuesday that she had “serious concerns” about its intentions, “particularly considering the lack of any details” and “the fact that the election is just two weeks away.”

 Lorick said a specific Arizona statute cited in the measure approved for a “precinct hand count” details how such a count can be carried out and must exclude early ballots that comprise about 80% of votes in Arizona.